 - Trim the wick and remove any debris inside the tunnel.

-- Using a heat gun (if you have one) or hair dryer on the highest setting, heat the wax on the top surface of the candle.
+- Using a heat gun (if you have one) or hair dryer (on low speed & high heat settings), gently heat the top surface of the candle from an appropriate distance.

-- You can carefully poke at the unmelted wax on the sides with a toothpick to help it melt faster.
+- You can carefully scrape at the unmelted wax on the sides with a wick dipper or small metal spatula to help it melt faster.

 - Relight your candle and allow it to burn for at least 30 minutes or until you can no longer see any tunneling.